 \section{Introduction}

 A Gröbner basis computation breaks down into two kinds of work: operations on monomials (multiplications, comparisons, divisibility tests), and arithmetic operations in the ground field.
-These arithmetic operations happen during reductions of new polynomials by previsouly computed relations.
-A polynomial which reduces to zero does not contribute to the output of a Gröbner basis computation.
-The family of algorithms stemming from the \Ffive algorithm \parencite{Faugere_2002,EderRoune_2013,EderFaugere_2017,GaoVolnyWang_2016,Lairez_2024} relies on the concept of a \emph{signature}, a monomial attached to every polynomial, which enables many reductions to zero, if not all, to be detected before they happen.
+The latter occur when reducing new polynomials by previously computed relations.
+A polynomial that reduces to zero does not contribute to the output.
+The family of algorithms stemming from the \Ffive algorithm \parencite{Faugere_2002,EderRoune_2013,EderFaugere_2017,GaoVolnyWang_2016,Lairez_2024} relies on \emph{signatures}, monomials attached to polynomials, to detect many reductions to zero before they happen.
 This typically decreases the number of arithmetic operations, at the cost of more monomial operations.

 As it turns out, one source of reductions to zero in Gröbner basis computations is the trivial commutator relation $fg - gf = 0$.
-Reductions to zero arising from those can be avoided using signatures by what was initially called the \Ffive criterion, whose verification requires checking whether a given signature lies in a monomial ideal.
-Applying this criterion may yield a substantial number of membership tests in a monomial ideal.
+Reductions to zero arising from this relation can be avoided using signatures by what was initially called the \Ffive criterion, whose verification requires checking whether a given signature lies in a monomial ideal.
+Applying this criterion may yield a substantial number of monomial ideal membership tests.
 For example, computing a Gröbner basis of the benchmark ideal \emph{eco-14} with the \Ffive implementation provided by \emph{AlgebraicSolving.jl} yields 117\,861\,802 membership tests.
-In this example, membership queries dominate not only the symbolic workload but also represent a significant part of the whole computation, as opposed to non-signature Gröbner basis algorithms, such as \Ffour \cite{faugere1999}, where the computational workload typically stems mostly from arithmetic operations.
-This raises the question: can we design a data structure for monomial ideals that supports both efficient insertion of new monomials and fast membership tests?
+In this example, membership queries not only dominate the symbolic workload but also account for a significant part of the whole computation, unlike in non-signature Gröbner basis algorithms, such as \Ffour \cite{faugere1999}, where the workload typically stems mostly from arithmetic operations.
+This raises the question: can one support both efficient insertion and fast membership tests for monomial ideals?